Skip to main content

 Low-Level Laser Therapy (LLLT)

 This procedure has several biological effects when they interact with tissues.
 Such as making nerve structures better able to repair themselves.
-When laser treatment begins early, it works faster and better.
+When this laser treatment for nerves begins early, it works faster and better.
 It makes your muscles work better to help you drink and talk.
 This procedure should be done on opposite days from your acupuncture appointment.

 Range Of Motion Exercises